SonnyPegueroCC/virtual-private-network/README.md

 </p>
 <p>

-When we look up the IP address for this VM through www.whatismyipaddress.com we see that this VM is showing the location for France
+Check the VM’s IP Address
+After logging into the VM, open a browser and visit www.whatismyipaddress.com again.
+The IP should show as being in France

 </p>
 <br />